New York’s Hudson Valley spans the Hudson River for 150 miles between Albany to the north and Westchester to the south.

-The scenic National Heritage area is known for its orchards, farms and vineyards, and holds a special place in the history of America dating back to the first settlers of the early 1700’s.
-Day trips from New York City are as simple as hopping on a Metro North from Manhattan for hiking, touring or dining.
+The scenic National Heritage area is known for its orchards, farms, lakes, restaurants and vineyards, and holds a special place in the history of America dating back to the first settlers of the early 1700’s.
+Day trips from New York City are as simple as hopping on a Metro North from Manhattan for hiking, swimming, touring or dining.

 1. Albany, NY